Paul Scheer: NTSF:SD:SUV:: (National Terrorism Strike Force: San Diego: Sport Utility Vehicle)

 In 2009, Scheer created a 15-minute spoof commercial for an action series called NTSF:SD:SUV:: (National Terrorism Strike Force: San Diego: Sport Utility Vehicle), that aired on Adult Swim.
 Shortly after airing, it was picked up as a series and ran for three seasons (40+ episodes).
 Scheer played Trent Hauser.
-The cast included Kate Mulgrew, Rebecca Romijn, Martin Starr, June Diane Raphael, Rob Riggle, Brandon Johnson, and the voice of Peter Serafinowicz as S.A.M.
+The cast included Kate Mulgrew, Rebecca Romijn, Martin Starr, June Diane Raphael (Scheer's wife), Rob Riggle, Brandon Johnson, and the voice of Peter Serafinowicz as S.A.M.
 Scheer served as executive producer, writer, director, and actor.
 It was produced by Abominable Pictures, Inc. and Scheer's 2nd Man on the Moon Productions.
 The show concluded with a special “movie event” shot in London, which was made to look like San Diego.

 Fresh Off the Boat

 In 2015, Paul Scheer joined the cast of Fresh Off the Boat, an ABC comedy loosely based on a memoir by chef Eddie Huang.
 Scheer played the recurring role of Mitch, whom Eddie Huang hired to be the host at a steakhouse restaurant.
 He appeared in 26 episodes over the show's six seasons.